-Use these tips to determine how to communicate with staff when an employee wears inappropriate work attire.
+Use these tips to determine how to communicate with staff when an employee wears unprofessional attire.

 1. Have an answer for ‘Why Can’t I Wear This?’

 It’s important that all members of your staff understand why certain clothing items or styles aren’t acceptable in your workplace, and that sometimes it’s about more than just making a good impression.
 For instance, if you work in an environment with machinery, tools, heavy equipment or other potential dangers, inappropriate work attire may not adequately protect your workers.
-Even worse, some clothing, such as wide, loose sleeves, may interfere with equipment and pose a safety hazard.
+Even worse, some clothing, such as inappropriate work shirts with wide, loose sleeves, may interfere with equipment and pose a safety hazard.

 2. Send out reminders when necessary.

 Sometimes, the best way to deal with a minor “wardrobe infraction” is to post a reminder list on the wall in the break room or send out a simple company-wide email reminding your staff of the expected dress code.
-This subtle reminder may be all that’s required to get the attention of the specific offender, plus any others who may be tempted to stray toward inappropriate clothing choices for work.
+This subtle reminder may be all that’s required to get the attention of the specific offender, plus any others who may be tempted to stray toward inappropriate workwear.
 If this doesn’t work, though, prepare to talk to the staff member in question.

 3. Be really specific about acceptable work clothing.